O(n,n) invariance and Wald entropy formula in the Heterotic Superstring effective action at first order in alpha': Entropy formula

 This allows us to compute the nonvanishing components of the 2-forms $K^{(0)\,i}_{(\pm)}$:

 Taking into account the vanishing of the 4-dimensional Kalb-Ramond field strength, the entropy formula takes the simple form

-where we have assumed that all the charges $\tilde{q}_{i}$ are different from zero\footnote{We have assumed the positivity of all those charges because, as a general rule, if these parameters have negative values, there are naked singularities.
-However, the $\alpha'$ corrections can sometimes eliminate these singularities, as shown in Ref.~\cite{Cano:2018aod}.} and where
+where we have assumed that all the charges $\tilde{q}_{i}$ are different from zero\footnote{We have assumed the positivity of all the charge parameters because, as a general rule, if these parameters have negative values, there are naked singularities.
+However, the $\alpha'$ corrections can sometimes eliminate these singularities, as shown in Ref.~\cite{Cano:2018aod}.
+On the other hand, the signs of the charges are not completely determined by those parameters, but by additional coefficients ($\pm 1$) that appear multiplying them in the 4-dimensional gauge fields.
+These coefficients have the values corresponding to supersymmetric black holes in the example that we are considering.} and where

 is the area of the horizon, which does not receive any corrections to first order in $\alpha'$.

 The charges $\tilde{q}_{i}$ are related to the numbers of solitonic 5-branes $N$, units of momentum $n$, winding number $w$ and KK charge $W$ by \cite{Cano:2018brq}\footnote{Here we are using the notation of Ref.~\cite{Faedo:2019xii}.}